untool/untool/README.md

 At some point, though, you will have to read our source files: if, for example, merely configuring [`@untool/webpack`](https://github.com/untool/untool/blob/master/packages/webpack/README.md) and using its existing hooks does not suffice for your requirements, you will probably want extend it.

+**Caveat**: please be advised that, given the sheer size of the code base `untool` is exposing through its hooks, we do not apply naïve [semver](https://semver.org) here: while we treat hook method signature changes as `major` changes, we consider more subtle changes such as the removal of a Webpack loader option as discussed in [this PR](https://github.com/untool/untool/pull/232) as `minor`.

+This means that, if you are building custom mixins based on `untool`, you might want to pin `untool` package versions in your `package.json` or at least use [tilde (`~`)](https://docs.npmjs.com/misc/semver#tilde-ranges-123-12-1) instead of the more commonly used [caret (`^`)](https://docs.npmjs.com/misc/semver#caret-ranges-123-025-004) to specify version ranges.

 ### Contribution

 We are using [git](https://git-scm.com), [lerna](https://lernajs.io) and [yarn](https://yarnpkg.com/en/) for building `untool`.
 To be able to help us out effectively, you have to have `git` and `yarn` globally available on your machine.